 3. Helps to Calm Nervous and Uneasy Feelings

 Some children feel nervous and uneasy when louder unfamiliar noises are present.
-What might seem like normal noise to the adult, might actually be perceived like ”nails on a chalkboard” to the child.
-If the noise reducing earmuffs work, it can actually help you and your child to visit and experience new places that might otherwise upset them.
+What might seem like normal noise to the adult, might be perceived as “nails on a chalkboard” to the child.
+If the noise-reducing earmuffs work, it can help you and your child to visit and experience new places that might otherwise upset them.

 4. Reduce Noise Related Stress

-The calming effect of wearing noise cancelling headphones can also reduce the stress the child may be feeling.
+You need to be able to control the aural space around your child to avoid aural stress.
+Noise-canceling headphones are the perfect way to do this.
+The calming effect of wearing noise-canceling headphones can also reduce the stress the child may be feeling.
 Loud or unpleasant sounds can largely be filtered out, and possibly will prevent outbursts and meltdowns.

 5. Increase Focus

-Top 10 Baby Headphones and Noise Canceling Headphones for Kids
+Top Best Baby Headphones and Noise Canceling Headphones for Kids

 To make a quick comparison we made this chart of the 10 top rated baby headphones and hearing protection headphones for kids.